Home / Tax Appeals Commission / Frequently Asked Questions – General

 9. What is an appeal petition?

-A petition is a form to be completed after you receive a notice from the Department of Finance and Administration that you do not agree with.
+A petition is a form to be completed after you receive a notice from the DFA that you do not agree with.
 The easiest way to file an appeal is through the Commission’s website.
 Click here to go to the petition page.

-10. What is a notice of proposed assessment?
+10. What is the notice of proposed assessment?

-A notice sent by the Department of Finance and Administration that states the amount of tax the state says you owe.
+The notice is sent by the DFA and assesses the amount of tax the state claims you owe.

 11. What if I cannot find the notice of proposed assessment that was mailed to me?

-You can contact the related tax division of the Department of Finance and Administration and ask them to reissue the notice to you.
+You can contact the related tax division of the DFA and ask them to reissue the notice for you.

 12. What documents does the Commission need to start my appeal process?

 First, you must file a petition.
-The petition must include the reason you disagree with the action taken by the Department of Finance and Administration and must state the specific items at issue.
+The petition must include the reason you disagree with the action taken by the DFA and must state the specific items at issue.
 If these are not provided, your petition could be rejected, so take care to explain your situation as thoroughly as possible.

-Second, be sure to include a copy of the notice that was sent to you by the Department of Finance and Administration.
+Second, be sure to include a copy of the notice that was sent to you by the DFA.

 Third, include any supporting documents that you think will help the Commission better understand your case.